LorenzaIacobuzio/ToDoList/README.md

 ## Database

+From command line, type `sudo systemctl restart postgresql.service` in case the service is not already up and running.
 Switch to system admin from command line with `sudo -i -u postgres`.
 This user can create new databases, users, etc.